 Sitting unpublished for over 100 years, Arthur Schnitzler's Late Fame is a welcome exploration of the doors that shut as time passes onward.
 Published by NYRB Classics this week, Trevor highly recommends it in this review.

 Trevor takes a look at Willa Cather's debut novel, 1912's Alexander's Bridge.

-Trevor and Betsy take a look at Alice Munro's "The Moon in the Orange Street Skating Rink," from The Progress of Love.
+Trevor and Betsy take a look at Alice Munro's "Circle of Prayer," from The Progress of Love.